Alex321111/WeatherAppTeam4/README.md

 # WeatherAppTeam4
-Hakathon to create the weather app
+Hackathon to create the weather app